bianzhiyu/LeetCode/README.md

 For the accepted solution,
 before the class definition are time and space performance.

-Of course these information can be placed in a better place.
+Of course this information can be placed in a better place.
 But for my first try on Leet Code,
 I do all things as simple as the way can be.